MayaS1111/Construction_Chat/README.md

-# Construction_Chat
+# Construction_Chat(BuiltBetter)

 ## Description
-Construction Chat is a easy to use live chat for contruction and managment teams.
+BuiltBetter is a user-friendly, real-time chat platform designed specifically for construction workers and management teams.
 - Multiple chats will be hosted within one construstion project
 - Users name, contact information, and job titles are displayed
 - Job description can be sent easily through chats